graphpql/graphpinator/docs/DefiningSchema.md

  - `Container::directiveSpecifiedBy()`
  - `Container::directiveOneOf()`

-By leveraging these shortcuts, developers can efficiently access both custom and predefined types within their GraphQL schema.
+By leveraging these shortcuts, developers can efficiently access the predefined types within their GraphQL schema.

 ### Schema

 > \Graphpinator\Typesystem\Schema

 The `Schema` is a simple wrapper around a `Type container` which identifies the root types.
-This entity is the final step whilst declaring a `Schema`.
+This entity is the final step whilst declaring a GraphQL service.
 An instance of a `Schema` may be used to execute requests against or render a GraphQL type language documentation of you service.

 ```graphql